Skip to main content

 • Please make sure your machine meets the minimum requirements.

-• Subkey is a utility provided by substrate to generate new accounts and network keys.
+• Subkey is a utility provided by the substrate to generate new accounts and network keys.

-• Once you have setup the subkey go to the downloaded folder and Run the command from command line to generate peer id and account keys.
+• Once you have set up the subkey open the terminal and run the command to generate peer ID and account keys.

 subkey generate-node-key